capncodewash/hugo_theme_robust/README.md

 ]

 image = "image.jpg" # optional
-toc = false # optional, When set to FALSE this parameter, table of contents not appears in only this article.
+toc = false # Optional.
+When this parameter is set to 'false', the table of contents does not appear beside the article.
 +++

 Contents here
 ```

-# Contact us
+# Contact me

-Please mail to `dim0627@gmail.com` or SNS.
+Please email `dim0627@gmail.com` or SNS.

 [https://www.facebook.com/daisuke.tsuji.735](https://www.facebook.com/daisuke.tsuji.735)